Segm3nts/Kwest/README.md

 ### *Entry*

+This is the default journal type, and is the most common one that both players and Dungeon Masters will use.

 An *entry* can be given an optional title, and the time of journal creation will be logged.
 Content can be added in the text region below.

 Underneath the text region there is a pane which allows adding tags to the journal entry.
 To create a new tag, write the tag name in the panel and hit *Enter*, or the *+* button.
 This will remove the journal entry from the untagged journal entries list, create a journal for the tag (if it does not exist yet) and add the entry to that journal.